opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 meta_description: OpenSearch 3.4's new agentic search UI enables natural language queries through configurable agents.
 ---

 We are excited to announce an all-new agentic search user experience available in OpenSearch 3.4.
-This UI provides a streamlined interface for configuring agents, testing them with natural language queries, and exporting settings for integration into your downstream applications.
+This UI provides a streamlined interface for configuring agents, testing them with natural language queries, and exporting configurations for downstream application integration.

 ## What is agentic search?